 The track will give you epic views over Lake Hawea and Breast Hill before winding around its rugged ridgelines and up onto the saddle.
 From here it’s signposted to the summit which is another 20 minutes away.
 Like all alpine/mountain trails it can be very windy up on the summit so be prepared for fast-changing conditions.
 Once you reach the summit Lake Wanaka will also come into view.
 Another beautiful and slightly tough hike that gives off 360-degree views including Lake Wanaka back over Lake Hawea and Mount Aspiring National Park.

 DISTANCE: 6.2km return

 Lake Marian is one of my favourite must-do walks in Fiordland.
 It’s one of those spots you definitely shouldn’t miss on a fine weather day in Milford Sound, even in the rain - which is likely 90% of the time.
-Not only is it straightforward and short but it’s well worth climbing through the trees to get to to be perched in the cascading mountains and lake view.
+Not only is it a straightforward and short New Zeland hike, but it’s well worth climbing through the trees to get to be perched in the cascading mountains and lake view.